 “You must simply love to write.
 Then, when there’s interest in one of your stories, it’s a bonus.
 There’s a lot of giving yourself up to it than being so much in command of anything.
 It’s like giving yourself up to something that’s going to take you along with it.
 And that you’re going to go wherever it goes.
 It may work out, it may not, but you’re going to go there.”

-Note, our 4-Week Unlocking Creativity Writing Course is designed to introduce you to tools and techniques that enable you to access the power of your imagination and to demonstrate the powerful positive effects writing has on your mind, body and spirit.
-You can do the course Live-In Studio at Bronte or online.
+Note, our 4-Week Unlocking Creativity Writing course is designed to introduce you to tools and techniques that enable you to access the power of your imagination and to demonstrate the powerful positive effects writing has on your mind, body and spirit.
+You can do the course Live-In Studio at Bronte or fully Online with your own online tutor and online group.